notificationapi-com/docs/docs/guides/display-inapp-notifications.md

 ```

 :::important
-React's state management and re-rendering would normally cause our widget to be destroyed and re-initialized with every state change which is inefficient.
-That's why the NotificationAPIComponent is "memo"-ized to prevent re-rendering.
+React's state management and re-rendering would usually cause our widget to be destroyed and re-initialized with every state change.
+So, we have "memo"-ized the component to prevent re-rendering.
 :::

-Now use the component anywhere you wish, for example in `App.js`:
+Now use the component anywhere you wish, for example, in `App.js`:

 ```jsx
 import NotificationAPIComponent from './NotificationAPIComponent';